Nibunan: Controversy

 In October 2018, as part of the #MeToo movement, actress Shruthi Hariharan accused Arjun of misconduct, on the set of the film, where she portrayed his wife.
 In response, Arjun Sarja denied her allegations and filed a Rs 5 crore defamation suit against her.

 After Arjun's defamation case was filed, Sruthi filed a sexual harassment case with the police with a new set of stories.
 The Bangalore Police immediately investigated this case and they submitted their report also.
 In their report, they said there was "no evidence" in favour of her.
 In this investigation, all crew members of this film said there was no such incident that happened on the sets and director Arun Vaidyanathan who was named as the eye-witness in the case, said Arjun Sarja is a nice person.
 The romantic scene script was already finalized before the shooting.
 According to the director, Arjun Sarja had asked the filmmaker to reduce the romantic scenes in the movie.
 He had also said that Arjun Sarja and Sruthi Hariharan were good friends and he never noticed Arjun Sarja misbehaving with Sruthi on the sets.
-It was eventually proved to be a false case.

 A few months after the MeToo fallout, Sruthi told The News Minute that while she used to get plenty of offers before, she hardly gets any now.